 6) Einstein Podolsky Rosen Paradox Resolved by Local Modal Realism finally explains how the sausage model is turned into a quantum model.
 It introduces the growing branches instead of cutting the sausage and discusses the crucial step that turns the direct realism into a modal realism.

-7) Why Einstein Could Not Solve EPR Though He Could Have explains a little differently what is mostly discussed in the conclusions of the preprint article, namely that modal realism is a necessary paradigm change that was already indicated by plain old special relativity.
+7) Why Einstein Could Not Solve EPR Though He Could Have explains that modal relativity is a necessary paradigm that was already indicated by special relativity.

 S. Vongehr: "Many Worlds Model resolving the Einstein Podolsky Rosen paradox via a Direct Realism to Modal Realism Transition that preserves Einstein Locality." arXiv:1108.1674v1 [quant-ph] (2011).
 UPDATE: This reference is the first paper on the possibility of such models, but they have now actually been constructed and are much better explained in S. Vongehr: “Against Absolute Actualization: Three "Non-Localities" and Failure of Model-External Randomness made easy with Many-Worlds Models including Stronger Bell-Violation and Correct QM Probability” http://arxiv.org/abs/1311.5419 (2013)